mbrewerton/NgExpandable/README.md

 # ngExpandable
 `ngExpandable` is a directive for AngularJS that allows you to create expandable/collapsible elements in your AngularJS applications quickly and easily.
-There are minimal requirements and usage is extremely simple.
+There are no requirements outside base Angular and usage is extremely simple.

 ## Requirements
 - AngularJS - 1.6.9+
-- AngularAnimate - 1.6.9+

 ## Installation
 There is a bower package for ngExpandable if you're using bower.